turbobabr/sketch-qrcode/README.md

 2. Reveal plugins folder in finder ('Sketch App Menu' -> 'Plugins' -> 'Reveal Plugins Folder...').

-3. Copy QR Code.zip file in the folder and un-zip it.
+3. Copy QR Code.zip file to the folder and un-zip it.

 ## License